 Here is another example of how the scrupulosity cycle may look:

 I have the intrusive thought, “Maybe I sinned against that person when I (fill in the blank)” (obsession).
 This causes much anxiety (response).
 Some of the ways I may deal with it is by obsessive inward-searching for evidence that I meant the person no harm, over-confessing that sin to the Lord/repeatedly asking him to forgive me, asking others for reassurance that I hadn’t sinned, or repeatedly approaching the person to make sure I hadn’t sinned or to confess.
 These various compulsions are enacted for the sake of calming the obsession and relieving the anxiety it causes.

 Other characteristics of scrupulosity include an ongoing, intense concern for moral purity; an overly-tender conscience; and “fearing sin where there is none” (Abramowitz and Jacoby).
 It is no wonder scrupulosity is termed “the doubting disease,” because of all the doubts and uncertainty surrounding the sufferer.
 It is not neutral questioning, where the sufferer is open to all options and simply wishes to get down to the truth; it is persistent, unwanted, distressing, dogged, negative doubt.

 There are no clear-cut causes of OCD or scrupulosity in particular, but it may be a combination of brain-based, genetic, and environmental factors.

-To learn more about scrupulosity, check out the Resources page.
+To read about my story with scrupulosity, check out the blog.

 Sign up to receive a free download of Five Prayers for Scrupulosity.